 Punching is an extremely important step in making bread.
 As the dough rises, many tiny air pockets are formed inside.
 The goal of punching is to reduce and remove these gasses and bring the yeast, sugars, and moisture back into one cohesive form.

 Releasing the air has many benefits:

 - The yeast cells are redistributed and form a closer bond with the sugar and moisture to help fermentation and improve the second rise.

-- At the same time, the yeast gets new 'food' to eat during rising and this improves the bread's flavor.
+- The yeast gets new starches and sugars to eat during the second rising, in turn, this improves the bread's flavor.

 - The more air pockets you can remove from the dough, the finer the grain (or crumb) will be.

-For the majority of bread recipes, you will 'punch down' the dough as described above.
-Within that method is a 'folding' step.
+For the majority of bread recipes, you will punch down the dough and give it a simple folding step.
 However, some bread recipes may ask you to do one or the other and it does make a difference in the final bread.

-- Finer crumb and bread texture: The harder you 'punch' the dough, the finer crumb and texture your bread will have when baked.
+- Finer crumb and bread texture: The harder you punch the dough, the finer crumb and texture your bread will have when baked.
 This is because you are removing more of the air pockets with more force.
-It works great for sandwich breads, sweet rolls, and any type of bread where a tighter grain is desired.
+Punching works great for sandwich bread, sweet rolls, and any type of bread where a tighter grain is desired.